 6. Hannah Tatana

 I came across this gem in my friend Guy Treadgold’s vinyl collection recently.
 Guy has one of the most diverse and deep record collections of anyone I’ve met, including a wonderful selection of Māori records.
 This 1966 album on the Viking label is a series of waiata sung by Hannah Tatana accompanied by her brother on guitar.
 The image was drawn by the artist E. Mervyn Taylor (1906-1964).
 Taylor is celebrated for his woodblock engravings of Māori myths and NZ flora and fauna.
-As with all of Taylor’s art, the line work is immaculate and in this piece the economy of line produces a stunning portrait that lifts the sleeve out of its pop context, framing these Waiata as an indigenous art form.
+As with all of Taylor’s art, the line work is immaculate and in this piece the economy of line produces a stunning portrait that lifts the sleeve out of its pop context, framing these waiata as an indigenous art form.
 The simplicity of colour and type adds to the overall design.
 This is one I need to track down for my own collection.

-The design for this compilation of second wave Auckland punk is as straight ahead as the music.
+The design for the AK79 compilation of second wave Auckland punk is as straight ahead as the music.
 It’s a brash line art rendering of a photo by Bryan Staff and design duties are once again handled by Terence Hogan.
 Within this apparent simplicity it’s worth noting the detailing: The tight cropping, the crushed letter spacing in the typography with the two letters and numerals separated by a sole bullet point tucked into the negative space.
 And the ‘logo’ underscored with a thick black slab of a line.
 A punk classic.

 8. Rachel Shearer